Schertz Photography School & Studio

 Star Trails and Astro Photography

-One of the super powers a camera instills is the ability to bend time — to capture microseconds, or to show hours in a single frame.
-Combine this power with near total darkness and a photographer can show the very motion of the heavens.
-With the advent of digital photography, star trail photography has become accessible to just about anyone with a modern DSLR or mirrorless camera.
+One of the superpowers a camera instills is the ability to bend time—to capture microseconds or show hours in a single frame.
+Combine this power with near-total darkness, and a photographer can show the very motion of the heavens.
+With the advent of digital photography, star trail photography has become accessible to anyone with a modern DSLR or mirrorless camera.

-Join us for a workshop that will instruct you on the ins and outs of making star trails using simple equipment — a camera with manual mode, a lens, a tripod and a simple shutter release.
-During the course, students will learn how to frame and focus a star trail image (finding foregrounds, focusing), how to determine the appropriate settings in various situations, how to manage making a single image over hours and how to post process star trails to a finished image.
+Join us for a workshop that will instruct you on the ins and outs of making star trails using simple equipment — a camera with manual mode, a lens, a tripod, and a simple shutter release.
+During the course, students will learn how to frame and focus a star trail image (finding foregrounds, focusing), determine the appropriate settings in various situations, manage to make a single image over hours, and post-process star trails to a finished image.

 This is a hands-on workshop involving walking/hiking at night.
-The class will drive to a dark location about 90 minutes from the classroom after the classroom session to make star trails.
+After the classroom session, the class will drive to a dark location about 90 minutes away to make star trails.

 Topics Covered